-The TDK Group consists of TDK Corporation, headquartered in Japan, and 141 consolidated subsidiaries around the world (as of March 31, 2020).
-Our focus is on information and communications technology, automotive, industrial and consumer electronics markets.
-TDK's comprehensive portfolio features passive components such as ceramic, aluminum electrolytic and film capacitors, magnetics, high-frequency, and piezo & protection devices.
-Our product spectrum also includes sensors and sensor systems such as temperature and pressure, magnetic and MEMS sensors.
-In addition, TDK provides power supplies and energy devices, magnetic heads, and more.
-The portfolio is marketed under the product brands TDK, EPCOS, InvenSense, Micronas, Tronics and TDK-Lambda.
-The company has a network of design and manufacturing locations and sales offices in Asia, Europe, North and South America.
+The TDK Group consists of TDK Corporation, headquartered in Japan, and 140 consolidated subsidiaries around the world (as of March 31, 2021).
+Our focus is on information and communication technology, automotive, industrial and consumer electronics markets.
+TDK's comprehensive portfolio features passive components such as capacitors, inductors, EMC components, RF components and modules, voltage / current / temperature protection devices, ceramic switching heating, piezo components, buzzers and microphones, transformers, ferrite and accessories, and noise suppressing / magnetic sheet.
+Our product spectrum also includes sensors and sensor systems.
+In addition, TDK provides power supplies, lithium-ion batteries, solid-state batteries, HDD heads, magnets and more.
+The portfolio is marketed under the product brands TDK, EPCOS, InvenSense, Micronas, Tronics, TDK-Lambda and ATL.
+The company has a network of design and manufacturing locations and sales offices in Asia, Europe, North and South Americas.